LeToNode/Play2.0-CN-doc/scalaGuide/ScalaHome.md

 # Play 2.0 for Scala developers

-The Scala API for the Play 2.0 application developers is available into the `play.api` package.
+The Scala API for Play 2.0 application developers is available in the `play.api` package.

-> API available directly into the `play` package like `play.mvc` are reserved for Java developers.
-As a Scala developer looks at `play.api.mvc`.
+> The API available directly inside the `play` package (such as `play.mvc`) is reserved for Java developers.
+As a Scala developer, look at `play.api.mvc`.

 ## Manual (first draft)